This book is a call to action. You can participate. This is for you.

 Medium-sized apocalypses

-This book considers scenarios that are less bad than human extinction, but which could get worse than run-of-the-mill disasters that kill only a few million people.
+This book considers scenarios less bad than the end of the world, but which could get worse than run-of-the-mill disasters that kill only a few million people.

 We should consider many such scenarios, devise countermeasures, and implement them.